 Part of the set-up costs for the production of non-standard boxes is a charge for making a special cutter, so it helps to keep the bill down if you pick a design that the box firm already has.
 Try to piggyback by latching on to a run that a carton maker is already planning for a big customer and adding your requirement onto the end.
 One answer to expensive colour printing bills is to buy standard boxes from stock and get a stick-on label printed with all the product pictures, diagrams and information you need.

-Try a different packaging supplier and keep trying until you find one who can help connect you with somebody in a similar position.
 You will find it easier to order small quantities if you use stock (rather than tailor-made) packaging.
 You can also try overseas suppliers who might be more inclined to meet your needs.
 Alternatively, try to get your supplier to take phased payments - it does not solve the problem, but it will help ease the impact.

 6. What cost-cutting ideas can I explore?

 There are firms that sell recycled boxes (try Sadlers or Collins Cartons).
 If you only need modest quantities, make friends with your local electrical goods retailer, who will always have masses of boxes and sheet foam to get rid of.
-Screwed newspaper is as good as anything for loose fill, if tedious to use.

 If you use contract packers for long or awkward runs, you will save money if you are able to plan ahead.
 Even large volumes can be handled inexpensively if you do not have strict deadlines and can afford to wait for your job to be slotted in at a time to suit the packer.